 Couple that with daily housekeeping, friendly staff and a wide range of facilities available to use, it’s hard to not compare a ship to your favourite hotel.

 Not only do you get most of what we’ve mentioned above included in the price you pay, if you happen to be departing from another country, your flights can sometimes be part of the package, too.
 That’s the great thing about a cruise holiday, you don’t have to do much in the way of planning, apart from how you’ll get to the airport if you’re flying.
 If your departure port happens to be local to you, like Dover for example, simply drive up and park at the port.
 Remember to book this in plenty of time to ensure you save money on your booking!

-If your cruise is stopping in multiple cities as mentioned above, it can be a great way to immerse yourself in a multitude of cultures, see the sights and not have to worry about taking multiple flights.
+Now this is our favourite reason to go on a cruise; it can be a great way to immerse yourself in a multitude of cultures, see the sights and not have to worry about taking multiple flights.
 You may also get the chance to partake in various activities once ashore, with anything from camel rides, snorkeling, local food tours or craft workshops; the list is endless.

 With so many cruise liners available now, don’t think you can only choose from sailing around the crystal waters of the Mediterranean or the Caribbean (because that sounds terrible, doesn’t it?).
 Oh no. What about visiting the Arctic Circle?
 See the Norwegian Fjords, The Northern Lights, the rugged coastlines of Russia and Greenland or perhaps take the stress out of the festive season and sail off on a Christmas cruise.